Training and Events

 Professor Vernon Gayle, Co-Director of ESRC National Centre for Research Methods

 Statistical models are increasingly common in social science research.
 Many researchers whose interests are substantive rather than methodological struggle to understand these techniques and are disinclined to engage with research that employs these approaches.
 This workshop is designed for researchers who would like to learn about statistical modelling.

-This half day workshop will be orientated towards researchers who do not normally use statistical methods but would like to be introduced to statistical modelling.
+This one-day workshop will be orientated towards researchers who do not normally use statistical methods but would like to be introduced to statistical modelling.
 It will be ideal for busy researchers who do not have time to go on longer workshops or courses.
 It will also be a useful refresher course for researchers whose last encounter with statistics was during their undergraduate degree.

-If you frequently skip over tables of statistical modelling results when reading journal articles then you will benefit from attending this workshop.
+If you frequently skip over tables of statistical modelling results when reading journal articles, then you will benefit from attending this workshop.

 Mathematical ability is not required.

 Conceptual ideas relating to statistical modelling will be introduced at a level that, although technically elementary, shows how statistical ideas can address major social scientific issues.
 The workshop will also point to training resources where greater depth of technical competence can be acquired.